jorgebucaran/hydro/README.md

 ## Performance

-Fast would be an understatement.
-Whoa!
+Fast would be an understatement, considering that the LLVM repo has over 375,000 commits!

 <pre>
 ~/<b>llvm-project</b> main ❱ time fish_prompt